 After bread has been placed around the home, a blessing is recited, and the candle is lit as the search begins.
 All areas of the house where chametz (leavened bread or food) could possibly be lurking must be thoroughly checked and brushed.
 The chametz is scooped into the bag with the feather.

-At a minimum, the ten pieces of bread strategically placed must be found.
-Since the house would have been cleaned previously, it is common not to find a lot of chametz.
+All the pieces of chametz hidden around the house must be found.
+Since the house would have been cleaned previously, it is common not to find any other chametz (if some is found, it should also be removed).
 It is customary not to speak at all during the search, unless the matter is urgent or it concerns the searching process.

 The prayer for the renouncement of all unfound chametz is recited once the search has ended.